Nakilon/rasel/README.md

   * `&` -- read Base10 integer from STDIN and put onto the stack
     EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
     Leading non-digit characters are omitted -- that allows to consecutively read numbers that have any non-digits characters in between.
+  * `j` -- "jump forward" -- pop a value from the stack and jump over that many cells in the current instruction pointer direction
+    If value isn't integer the error is raised.
+    If value is negative, jump is done the opposite direction but the instruction pointer direction does not change.

 ## Main differences from Befunge-93